Data Science Major

 Declaration Process

-1. Review Data Science major requirements on the Guide or run a “What-If” DARS Report to assess your remaining required courses.
+1. Review Data Science major requirements on the Guide or run a “What-If” DARS Report to assess your remaining requirements.

 1. Option 1: Group Major Declaration Session